Skip to main content

 Advanced Pattern: Conditional Substitution

-Example: If A > B means ‘A is greater than B’, and A < B means ‘A is less than B’, which is true?
+Mathematical Inequalities: If A > B means ‘A is greater than B’, and A < B means ‘A is less than B’, evaluate each statement against assigned values.
+For instance, if P > Q is given with P=5 and Q=3, then 5>3 is true and 5<3 is false, so the statement P > Q holds.

 Type 6: Conditional Relationships